Gender Stereoptypes with Professor Alice Eagly.

 Drawing on data from over 70 years of opinion polls in the US, Professor Eagly and her co-researchers classified behaviours into three groups.
 As you read them below, consider whether they have any gender implications for you and the broader population.
 How do you think these opinions might have changed over the decades?

-Three behavioural groups we associate with men and women.
+Three groups of behaviour we associate with women and men.